 - Four clades:

-- B. microti (account for most human infections in U.S.)
+- B. microti (account for most human infections in the U.S.)

 - B. duncani and B. ducani-like (dogs, wildlife, occasional cause of human infection Pacific NW)